 PSA identified a need for low-income housing and in response purchased the Sierra Vista apartment complex in 1990 in conjunction with the City of Phoenix.
 This complex along with the Morten Project became the starting point to create a Housing Program.
 The agency has purchased three more complexes with the RBHA and the State of Arizona.
 The populations of these additional properties are RBHA clients.
 In 2007, PSA purchased the Saguaro apartment complex to continue providing low income housing.

 PSA expanded their Supported Living (housing) services to include a broad range of mental health treatment to the general population in late 1994.
 Specialties include chemical dependence and sexual abuse assessment and treatment.

 In fall 2000, PSA created the Art Awakenings program.
 It is a psycho-social rehabilitation program that fuels recovery and empowerment through creative expression for adults and youth living with mental health illnesses.
 The art studio setting provides a safe and supportive environment in which artists can explore and develop creative and artistic skills.

 Through therapeutic expressive arts, participants gain personal awareness, social, wellness management and professional skills for creating artwork for exhibit and sale; the ultimate goal is increased independence and community integration.
 Since it’s inception in Downtown Phoenix, Art Awakenings has grown to include additional studios: Tempe in 2003; and the Glendale (now in NW Phoenix), and Casa Grande sites in 2004.
 The extension of the Art Awakenings site in Casa Grande was the beginning of the agency expanding to contract with Cenpatico of Arizona, an additional Regional Behavioral Health Authority (RBHA).
 In 2009, a studio was established in Tuscon with a contract from Community Partnership of Southern Arizona (CPSA).
 In 2010, the program continued to expand, opening studios in Yuma and Parker.
 January of 2011 brought expansion into Cochise county with Bisbee and Douglas sites.
 January of 2012 saw the opening of the Maricopa Youth Studio.
+In January of 2014, the Cochise Mobile Art Unit began offering services throughout Cochise County at partner agency locations.
 Today, PSA Art Awakenings operates 13 studios and five galleries in six counties throughout Arizona.